What is existential anxiety?

 How to deal with existential anxiety

-Facing and coping with existential anxiety doesn’t necessarily imply that one will overcome it and never think of it again as it is a part of human existence.
+Facing and coping with existential anxiety doesn’t necessarily imply that one will overcome it and never think of it again as it is part of human existence.
 However it does involve learning ways in which to cope with these distressing thoughts.
+It can be helpful to explore your own values and what is significant to you, as well as trying to accept the uncertainty and emotions of worry and fear that may accompany the fact that there are questions that we may not have answers to.

 These may include tools such as practicing mindfulness, being present in the here and now on purpose.
 Mindfulness can help by bringing your focus to the present moment rather than worrying about the future or the past.